krauserrobledo/ToDoListApp-v2/README.md

 - Created folders:

-	- DTOs
+	- DTOs.
-   	- Endpoints
+   	- Endpoints.

 - DTO and endpoints for auth and other entities added.

-- Configuration for JWT added to PRogram.CS
+- Configuration for JWT added to Program.cs.

+- Maps endpoints Registered in Program.cs

 # ***8. Next Week´s Sprint (10/20)***